StefWed/quilted_web_scraper/README.md

 ### Methods Used
 * Web Scraping using requests, BeautifulSoup
-* Processing and Storing result in DataFRame, as csv file
+* Processing data and storing result in DataFrame, and as csv file

 ### Technologies
 * Python